archerne/hastarlink/info.md

 This integration will provide sensors for Starlink Statistics and Alerts information from the Starlink Dish.
 Please make sure that you can get to <a target="_blank" href="http://192.168.100.1/">this site<a> (http://192.168.100.1) on your home assistant instance.

-Sensors:
+####  Stat Sensors:
 - Downlink Throughput
+- Ping Drop Rate
+- Ping Latency
+- Software Version
+- State
+- Uplink Throughput
+- Uptime
+- Latitude
+- Longitude
+- Altitude

+####  Alert Sensors:
 - Install Pending
 - Is Heating
 - Mast Not Near Vertical
 - Motors Stuck
 - Obstructed
-- Ping Drop Rate
-- Ping Latency
 - Roaming
 - Slow Ethernet Speeds
-- Software Version
-- State
 - Thermal Shutdown
 - Thermal Throttle
 - Unexpected Location
-- Uplink Throughput
-- Uptime
-- Latitude
-- Longitude
-- Altitude

-Buttons:
+####  Buttons:
 - Reboot
 - Stow
 - Unstow